Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 It's important for a person with a mitochondrial disease to get enough rest.
 Avoiding physiological stress that requires energy to remove, such as exposure to very high or very low temperatures, infections, or toxins, is also very important.

 Doctors and other health professionals will probably have a variety of suggestions for helping patients and will likely be a valuable resource.
 In addition, they should know about the latest research related to the nature and treatment of mitochondrial disease.

 The Importance of Further Research

 At the moment, mitochondrial disease can be frustrating for patients, their families, and their doctors.
 It's a complex, poorly understood condition that's hard to recognize.
-The good news is that researchers are becoming more aware of the significance of the disease.
-Hopefully, the rate of new discoveries will increase and we will soon have new ways to help people with problems caused by malfunctioning mitochondria.
+The good news is that researchers are becoming more aware of the significance of the disease and are investigating ways to help patients.
+A recent report from the Children’s Hospital of Philadelphia illustrates this fact.
+The researchers performed an experiment involving groups of lab animals with a mitochondrial respiratory chain disorder.
+The scientists found that the administration of three specific chemicals was helpful for the animals.
+Hopefully, we will soon have additional ways to help people with malfunctioning mitochondria.